-- 1. Connect the sensor of the power meter to the sample port of the power splitter or directional coupler. - Connect the Analog Out output of the Power Meter to the EXT ALC connector on the rear panel of the instrument. - 3.
+- 1. Connect the sensor of the power meter to the sample port of the power splitter or directional coupler. - 2.
+Connect the Analog Out output of the Power Meter to the EXT ALC connector on the rear panel of the instrument. - 3.
 Adjust the Analog Out range of the power meter from 0.0005 to 2 volts.
 The power range is adjusted according to the user's specific needs. - 4.
-Press the CW button to invoke the CW menu on the display. - 5.
-Select the "Frequency" menu item in the CW menu, and enter the desired CW frequency using the numeric keypad, Step Up/Step Down buttons, or the rotary knob. - 6.
 Press the System button to invoke the System menu on the display.
-If the System Menu 1 is displayed, press the System 2/2 soft key to display the System Menu 2. - 7.
-Select the ALC menu item in the System 2 menu, and select the Power Meter setting using Step Up/ Step Down buttons. - 8.
-Press the CW button to invoke the CW menu on the display.
+If the System Menu 1 is displayed, press the System 2/2 soft key to display the System Menu 2. - 5.
+Select the ALC menu item in the System 2 menu, and select the Power Meter setting using Step Up/ Step Down buttons. - 6.
+Press the CW button to invoke the CW menu on the display. - 7.
+Select the "Frequency" menu item in the CW menu, and enter the desired CW frequency using the numeric keypad, Step Up/Step Down buttons, or the rotary knob.